Victordeleusse/Ecole-42-born2beroot/Guide/Debian_configuration.md

 `# sudo usermod -aG sudo <username>`

-Then exit root session and exit again to return to login prompt.
+Then `exit` root session and `exit` again to return to login prompt.
 Log in again as user.
-Let's check if this user has sudo privileges:

-$ sudo whoami
+Let's check if this user has sudo privileges: `$ sudo whoami`

-It should answer root.
-If not, modify sudoers file as explained below and add this line:
+It should answer `root`.

-username  ALL=(ALL:ALL) ALL
+If not, modify sudoers file as explained below and add this line: `username  ALL=(ALL:ALL) ALL`

 Edit sudoers.tmp file as root with the command:

 # sudo visudo